Automattic/i18n-calypso/README.md

 The advantage of using a higher-order component instead of calling translate directly from the `i18n-calypso` module is that the latter does not properly account for change events which may be emitted by the state emitter object.

-It should act as a substitute to the existing i18n-calypso-mixin which provides the `this.translate`, `this.moment`, and `this.numberFormat` functions.
-Notably, the higher-order component can be used for components which do not support mixins, including those inheriting the `Component` class or stateless function components.

 ### Usage